 3. Ketone Production

 Many people know that glucose, or sugar, provides the body with energy.
 What most people do not know is that the body can also take energy from ketones.
-Ketones are produced when the body does not have enough glucose (or, in people with diabetes, cannot properly use glucose).
+When your body has too little glucose, it produces proteins called ketones.
+(This condition also affects type 1 diabetics who cannot properly process glucose.)

 As the glucose is removed from the blood, the body starts producing ketones to make up the difference.
 This process is called ketosis.
 But ketones are acidic, and they even break down into a common paint thinner called acetone.
 When there are too many ketones in the blood, you basically have the building blocks for acetone paint thinner in your veins.
 Combine the acid with low levels of liquid, and you have the very real potential for blood clots.